This article explains how diet may affect vestibular migraine and provides a guide for dietary changes to help reduce symptoms.

-Vestibular migraine is a migraine condition that induces vertigo.
+Vestibular migraine is a type of migraine condition with vertigo as a main symptom.

 People who experience vertigo feel that they’re moving when they aren’t, or that their surroundings are moving around them when they aren’t.
 Vertigo can feel similar to motion sickness.